UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-18.md

 By June 1850, the influence of ‘deep and universal poverty on the resources of the Mission Churches’ in the West Indies was noted in the _Missionary Magazine_:

-“During the last year,” writes Mr. Pettigrew, of Berbice, “we have often been asked for bread by those who, only a short time ago, have large sums of money to the cause of God.”[^⁠71]
+_“During the last year,” writes Mr. Pettigrew, of Berbice, “we have often been asked for bread by those who, only a short time ago, have large sums of money to the cause of God.”_[^⁠71]

 On 14 December 1849, Joseph Ketley marked his birthday by writing to the Directors of the London Missionary Society about their gift:

-_This day completes the 47^th year of my earthly pilgrimage, and the 21[^st] of my public service in the Guiana field of Missions[^⁠72].
+_This day completes the 47[^th] year of my earthly pilgrimage, and the 21[^st] of my public service in the Guiana field of Missions._[^⁠72]

 Comparing the 1849 to 1828 when he arrived in Demerara, Ketley noted: